Esophageal Surgery at North Texas Surgical Specialists

 What is the treatment for esophageal cancer?

-Depending on the stage of the cancer and other factors, treatment for esophageal cancer may include chemotherapy, radiation, and/or surgery.
+Depending on the stage of cancer and other factors, treatment for esophageal cancer may include chemotherapy, radiation, and/or surgery.
 In many cases, patients will need more than one type of treatment.

 What are the risks of esophageal cancer surgery?